Press release from Fix the 6-10:

 Second, any future design must measure not just traffic flow but also fiscal, environmental, social, and economic impacts.
 How we will pay for the infrastructure now and in the future?
 How do we move people efficiently in the City and the region?
 How do we repair damaged neighborhoods and poor health?
 How do we reduce vehicle carbon emissions?
 How do we attract investment and grow jobs in Rhode Island?
 We’ll design for what we measure.

-The hard work begins now.[box]See also: ProJo: Providence workshop participants offer their vision of Routes 6-10[/box]
+The hard work begins now.[alert type=”muted”]See also: ProJo: Providence workshop participants offer their vision of Routes 6-10[/alert]